What Is A Purchase-Money Mortgage And How Does It Work?

 Build A Strong Credit History

 The question then becomes how you do that.
 The good news is it isn’t anything complex.
-Here are some steps you can take:
+Here are some steps you can take to build your credit:

 - Start small: If you’ve never had credit, you may have to work with your bank to get either a secured credit card backed by your own personal funds or a credit-building personal loan paid back in installments.
 After that, you can work your way up to regular credit cards as well as car loans, working up to a mortgage.